datacoves/setup_template/README.md

 ## About Datacoves

-Datacoves is an [enterprise dbt DataOps platform](https://datacoves.com/product) which helps enterprises overcome their data delivery challenges quickly using dbt and Airflow, implementing best practices from the start without the need for multiple vendors or costly consultants.
+Datacoves is an [enterprise dbt DataOps platform](https://datacoves.com/product) which helps organizations overcome their data delivery challenges quickly using dbt and Airflow, implementing best practices from the start without the need for multiple vendors or costly consultants.

 ## Getting Started